Viljami Sinisalo: Youth

+Senior

-On 14 September 2022, Sinisalo was selected for the Finland senior squad for the first time, for their upcoming UEFA Nations League matches against Romania and Montenegro.
-Sinisalo was an unused substitute in both games.
+On 14 September 2022, Sinisalo was called up in the Finland senior squad, previous to their UEFA Nations League matches against Romania and Montenegro.
+However, he was an unused substitute in both games.

-In December 2022, Sinisalo was named U21 Player of the Year for 2022.

-On 12 January 2023, Sinisalo made his debut for the senior Finland national football team in a 1–0 friendly defeat to Estonia.
+On 12 January 2023, Sinisalo made his debut in the senior Finland national football team in a 1–0 friendly defeat to Estonia.
+Sinisalo made his competitive international debut on 20 November 2023, in a UEFA Euro 2024 qualifying match against San Marino.

+Personal life

+Viljami Sinisalo's grandfather was the actor Veikko Sinisalo and his great-grandfather was the politician Väinö Sinisalo.